IBM/watson-document-classifier/USECASES.md

 ## 1. Applicable scenarios
-This code pattern enables augmentation of the output from Watson Natural Language Understanding in certain scenarios:
+This code pattern provides an approach to augment the output from Watson Natural Language Understanding.
+Some of the scenarios where this approach can be used are specified below:

 - **Extraction of domain specific entities**

 We wish to extract entities which are domain specific.
 Let us take the domain of computing as an example. `Snapdragon`, `Atom` or `Sandy Bridge` are names of processors.
 Such classifications are better achieved with a dictionary.
-When we do not already have a custom model for Watson Natural Language Understanding, this pattern reduces the effort with the help of a rules based configuration file.
+When we do not already have a custom model for Watson Natural Language Understanding, the approach specified in the pattern reduces the effort with the help of a rules based configuration file.

 - **Conditional classification**